- Solar advice hub

 2. Run a healthy number of cycles

-One cycle per day is a normal rate for a household with solar panels, though if you have a smart export tariff, it’s often more profitable to run two cycles.
+A single cycle per day is a normal rate for a household with solar panels, though if you're on one of the best export tariffs, check with your installer if it'd be more profitable to run two cycles.

 It also risks causing unnecessary wear and tear to your battery, which can lead to long-term issues that ultimately end up with it breaking down prematurely.